THIS ARTICLES IS UPDATED TWICE DAILY – SINGAPORE TIME

 From the 20th of March and for an unlimited period, Nigeria has banned entry to people from countries with more than 1,000 cases including China, Italy, Iran, South Korea, Spain, Japan, France, Germany, the United States, Norway, UK, Netherlands and Switzerland.

-Flights to and from Pakistan are suspended until the 4th of April.
+Flights to and from Pakistan are suspended until the 14th of April with the exception of some repatriation flights to Canada and the UK.
 The country has also suspended train and air travel within the country.

 Panama suspends all international flights to and from the country from the 22nd of March for 30 days.